awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Pricing for Interface Endpoints<a name="vpce-interface-pricing"></a>

 You are charged for creating and using an interface endpoint to a service\.
 Hourly usage rates and data processing rates apply\.
-For more information, see [Amazon VPC Pricing](http://aws.amazon.com/vpc/pricing/)\.
+For more information, see [AWS PrivateLink Pricing](https://aws.amazon.com/privatelink/pricing/)\.

 ## Creating an Interface Endpoint<a name="create-interface-endpoint"></a>